Share this guide:

 - Start and end date of the policy you would like to acquire.

-- Your driving license and driving history.
+- Your driving licence and driving history.

 If you're a returning UK resident coming back for a short visit and in need of car insurance, there may be some requirements with certain providers.
 For example, you may need to have previously lived in the UK for 36 months.

 Other restrictions may apply such as being over 21, or an upper age limit of 75.
-If you have points on your license, or have made a number of insurance claims recently, you may find it difficult to buy temporary insurance.
+If you have points on your licence, or have made a number of insurance claims recently, you may find it difficult to buy temporary insurance.

 Most temporary policies will be fully comprehensive, but you can easily add extra cover options to these policies such as driving in Europe.

 Short term policies can't be used as a replacement for annual insurance policy, but you can take out a short-term cover alongside your regularly policy.